Protest!

 During the 30's and early 40's artists were fighting for their rights in the government

 run WPA.
-Below, left is one of the photos in Schanker's personal collection.
-Many
+Below, on the left, is one of the photos in Schanker's personal collection.

 Artist Protest